UK, US, Saudi Arabia, others in bilateral meetings with Tinubu, pledge support, solidarity – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-President Bola Tinubu, yesterday, received goodwill messages and letters of support and solidarity from several countries at the Presidential Villa, Abuja.
+President Bola Tinubu on Monday received goodwill messages and letters of support and solidarity from several countries on Monday at the Presidential Villa, Abuja.

 Among the countries are United Kingdom, United States, Saudi Arabia, Japan, Brazil, South Korea, Israel, Cape Verde, Somalia and Nicaragua.